Dashboards

 ```

-In order to apply this Style for all the Widget at once, go to the Dashboard's Style Editor and paste said style in the "widget" key.
-It will look something like:
+To apply this style to all Widgets at once, go to the Dashboard Style Editor and paste it into the `widget` key.
+It will look like this:

 ```json